Agapurnis/Agapurnis/README.md

 Heya, I'm Katini, or Agapurnis, or Vak#1415, or one of many other names.
 I go by any pronouns.

-I'm a moderately experienced TypeScript developer who would like to get into Rust and C#, but I don't have too much experience with them just yet.
+I'm a moderately experienced TypeScript developer who's currently learning Rust.

 I've been programming for quite a while, but I’m pretty much entirely self-taught through documentation and don't really have any formal education or work experience with programming, so sorry if I end up doing something foolish.